 Madison is home to several full service bike shops, several right along the Lake Monona Loop.
 If you’re in need of a bike repair, bike rental, or biking gear or apparel, you can find it in Madison.

-Motorless Motion, located at 640 W. Washington Avenue, sells bikes, cycling apparel and accessories, and bike components.
-Bike service and bike rentals are available as well.
-Hours are Monday-Saturday, 11am-6pm and Sunday, 11am-5pm.
+Motorless Motion, located at 640 W. Washington Avenue, sells bikes, cycling apparel and accessories, and bike components.ย Bike service and bike rentals are available as well.ย Hours are as follows:

 Slow Roll Cycles is located at 4118 Monona Drive on the east side of Lake Monona.
 Slow Roll sells bikes, gear, and apparel.
 Be sure to stop in for a look along your ride!

-Clean Lakes Alliance
+Lake Monona Loop | Clean Lakes Alliance

 Madison’s Clean Lakes Alliance has a strong presence in the city, working to protect the city’s lakes through educational programs and monitoring of water quality.
 You’ll see many yard signs in supporter’s yards throughout the residential areas of the lake loop.

-Biking Packs | Lake Monona Loop
+Lake Monona Loop | Nearby Rides

-If you’re looking for a more quiet ride not far from downtown Madison, consider Biking Wisconsin’s Driftless Region – Sugar River State Trail from Brodhead to New Glarus, Wisconsin.
-This picturesque rail trail in the heart of Wisconsin’s Driftless Region offers scenic views of Wisconsin’s rugged unglaciated landscape.
+For a more quiet ride not far from downtown Madison, consider Biking Wisconsinโ€™s Driftless Region โ€“ Sugar River State Trail from Brodhead to New Glarus, Wisconsin.
+This picturesque rail trail in the heart of Wisconsinโ€™s Driftless Region offers scenic views of Wisconsin’s rugged landscape.

-The Madison area is bike-friendly, with many trails and paths of varying lengths to explore.
-From the more rural setting of a rail trail, to the more urban Lake Monona Bike Loop, you’ll find great biking in Wisconsin!
+The Madison area is bike-friendly, with many trails and paths of varying lengths to explore.ย From the more rural setting of a rail trail, to the more urban Lake Monona Bike Loop, you’ll find great biking in Wisconsin!

 Enjoy your ride on the beautiful Lake Monona Loop!